hyperledger-archives/avalon/BUILD.md

 4. Open a Docker container shell using following command `sudo docker exec -it tcf bash`
 5. To execute test cases refer to [Testing](#testing) section below
-6. To exit the TCF program, press `Ctrl-c`
+6. To exit the Avalon program, press `Ctrl-c`

 # <a name="standalonebuild"></a>Standalone Build